Initial procedure for making a CTP claim

 The PICF can also be downloaded from SIRA’s website here.

 If you have been involved in an accident, then you may be entitled to compensation.
 To arrange your free, no-obligation assessment of your claim, please call Stacks Goudkamp on 1800 46 8362, or make an online enquiry.

 Written by Joy Guibani.

-Joy Guibani is an Associate & Solicitor in Tom Goudkamp and Ruth Hudson’s Practice Group.
+Joy Guibani is an Associate & Solicitor in Tom Goudkamp’s Practice Group.
 Joy assists Tom and Ruth with a variety of personal injury cases but predominantly motor vehicle claims.
 Joy has a special interest and expertise in the interplay between Administrative Law and Personal Injury Law, which is far reaching in motor vehicle claims including LTCS eligibility decisions, MAS determinations, and CARS assessments.